OpenComputingLab/educational-jupyter-notebook-qa-automation/src/nb-cleaning.md

 - [`srstevenson/nb-clean`](https://github.com/srstevenson/nb-clean): a command line utility, and Github filters, for removing cell execution counts, cell outputs, and (optionally) empty cells and cell metadata;
 - [`innovationOUtside/nb_workflow_tools`](https://github.com/innovationOUtside/nb_workflow_tools): various command-line utilities for working with notebooks, including the ability to create compressed (zipped) archive files with automatically cleaned notebooks.

+Alternatively, a tool such as `jupytext` can be used to convert a notebooks to a simple text format that preserves input cell content and metadata but omits any cell output data.

 ## Clearing All Notebooks in a Directory

 The above packages provide several different methods for clearing multiple notebooks.
 For example: